 Perhaps the best part (other than getting to tuck into a sweater or blanket at the end of the day) is that it’s really, finally, truly soup season.

 This salsa verde chicken and rice soup is such a glorious way to celebrate.
-It’s soothing, smells amazing, and is packed with flavor.
+It’s cozy, smells amazing, and is packed with flavor.
 It’s the perfect thing to soothe a cold or warm you up on a chilly day.

 This is a great way to clean out the fridge a little bit.
 For instance..

-- We picked up a rotisserie chicken and used half the meat for dinner one night with roasted sweet potatoes and I tossed the other half into this soup.
+- We picked up a rotisserie chicken and used half the meat for dinner one night with mashed sweet potatoes and I tossed the other half into this soup.

 - You can also easily use leftover rice if you’ve already got some cooked.